 Connecting the connector

-https://mcp.inklyne.app/mcp - Claude sends you to Inklyne to sign in — the same Google login you already use for the app.
+- Your AI client sends you to Inklyne to sign in — use the same Google login you already use for the app.

-- You'll see a consent screen that spells out exactly what Claude is asking for:
+- You'll see a consent screen that spells out exactly what your AI client is asking for:

 - View your writing projects